AI-Wales/Session2-Intro_to_Classification/README.md

 # TASKS
+Some of you may already be familair with Python, Jupyter, Numpy, matplotlib and Pandas and data visualisation and so can move quickly through the first few notebooks.
+If you are less familiar we recommend working through these slowly and try to understand what is happening - you can always work through teh rest in your own time and ask questions when you are stuck!

+Each notebook guides you through so you can go at your own pace - there are varies questions and challenges along the way!

 1. Warm yourself up with Python, Jupyter, Numpy and matplotlib by investigating the Sigmoid Function.
 2. Familiarise youself with the Iris Dataset, including using Pandas to explore it and plot it.
 3. Step through the Logistic Regression example - follow each step using the system diagram below: